ArweaveTeam/Bounties/readme.md

 - All applicants must **[join our Discord Dev server](https://discord.gg/VxJ3xsm)** and share your  submission in the **#on-the-arweave** channel upon completion
 - Your GitHub account **must be at least one month old**
 - All submissions must include a **brief description** of the application and functionality in the GitHub repo
-- If you wish to submit **more than one** submission, you are required to get approval from us before you are eligible to start a 2nd.
-Submissions are **limited to three** per developer

 ## **Reward details**